 Grades of C+ and below are unsatisfactory for graduate level work and constitute valid cause for dropping a student from the graduate program.
 To be awarded a MS in Clinical Health Psychology, a student must have achieved at least a 3.0 grade point average (a B average).
-C+ grades in the core classes, the required Clinical Health classes PSYC 545 (http:// catalog.umd.umich.edu/search/?P=PSYC%20545), PSYC 547 (http:// catalog.umd.umich.edu/search/?P=PSYC%20547), PSYC 548 (http:// catalog.umd.umich.edu/search/?P=PSYC%20548), PSYC 549 (http:// catalog.umd.umich.edu/search/?P=PSYC%20549), PSYC 552 , PSYC 565 , and PSYC 698 (http://catalog.umd.umich.edu/search/?P=PSYC %20698) will not be applied toward the MS Clinical Health Psychology degree.
+C+ grades in the core classes, PSYC 545, PSYC 547, PSYC 548, PSYC 549,PSYC 565,PSYC 593, and PSYC 698 will not be applied toward the MS in Psychology: Specialization in Clinical Health Psychology degree.
 A grade of B- or higher is required in each of these classes.
 Students may re-take the class one time to raise the grade to an acceptable level.
-Furthermore, no more than two grades of C in other courses may be applied toward the MS in Clinical Health Psychology degree; grades of C- or lower will not be applied toward the MS in Clinical Health Psychology degree; grades of C or lower grades will be placed on academic probation for the term following the lapse.
+Furthermore, no more than two grades of C in other courses may be applied toward the MS in Psychology: Specialization in Clinical Health Psychology degree; grades of C- or lower will not be applied toward the MS in Psychology: Specialization in Clinical Health Psychology degree.
+Students who fail to maintain a 3.0 average or have more than two C or lower grades will be placed on academic probation for the term following the lapse.
 Upon the recommendation of the program director, a student may be granted an opportunity to correct the scholastic and/or academic deficiency.
 Students who fail to meet program requirements may be denied permission to register or may be required to withdraw from the program.